Skip to content

 • output.default_filename: Default Excel output filename

-• Conditional formatting: Tweak _format_worksheet() in main.py
+• Conditional formatting: Tweak formatting in switch_audit/excel_reporter.py or switch_audit/formatters.py

 Example config.yaml for Enterprise: